airbr/golang-hugo-blog/content/posts/playwright-wcag-morgan-murrah.md

 ---

 ### Conclusion: it is a very fast website.
-It is WCAG compatible under an Axe test.
+It is potentially WCAG compatible under an Axe test, but manual testing would be needed to confirm.